CyCraft/magnetar/docs/docs-main/write-data/index.md

 ```

 In the example above, Bulbasaur **lost** all of its data and it was replaced with whatever was passed.

+However, in case this document also has an open stream on another client, that other client might not see the values be removed in their local state.
+Therefore, we advice to never reduce the amount of props with `replace` or `deleteProp`.
+Instead, use `null`, so replace with `{ name: null, type: null, level: 16 }`.
+See our [advice to never remove props once added](#advice-to-never-remove-props-once-added) for more details.

 ## Batch Insert / Delete / Modify